-St. Pius X School is the only Catholic Montessori school in the Archdiocese of Baltimore.
-In August 2011, St. Pius X School introduced a Primary Montessori program for children ages 3 & 4 and expanded this program in 2012 to include children ages 3-6.
+St. Pius X Montessori School is the only Catholic Montessori school in the Archdiocese of Baltimore.
+In August 2011, the school introduced a Primary Montessori program for children ages 3 & 4 and expanded this program in 2012 to include children ages 3-6.
 In the Fall of 2013, the Lower Elementary program (ages 6-9) was introduced, followed by the Upper Elementary program (ages 9-12) in 2016.
-Because of the success of the current classes, our program will expand again in the Fall of 2020 to Adolescent Community (ages 12-14).
+Because of the success of the current classes, our program will expand again in the Fall of 2020 to the Adolescent Community (ages 12-14).

 A Unique Learning Experience